-Each \$0.01 increase (decrease) in the assumed public offering price of \$ per Unit (the last reported sale price of our Common Stock on the OTCQB on , 2022, would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$, assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each 0.01 increase (decrease) in the assumed public offering price of $[\bullet]$ per Unit (the last reported sale price of our Common Stock on the OTCQB on January $[\bullet]$ , 2023, would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately $[\bullet]$ , assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of Units we are offering.
-An increase (decrease) of 1,000,000 in the number of Units we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$, assuming the public offering price stays the same.
+An increase (decrease) of 1,000,000 in the number of Units we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and estimated offering expenses payable by us, by approximately $[\bullet]$ , assuming the underwriting discounts and commissions and estimated offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately $[\bullet]$ , assuming the public offering price stays the same.
 We do not expect that a change in the offering price or the number of Units by these amounts would have a material effect on our intended uses of the net proceeds from this offering, although it may impact the amount of time prior to which we may need to seek additional capital.